ExVeCtr/ExVectrCore/README.md

 - [X] ~~Add some string or character system.
 (Needed for debugging and message utilities)~~ Would be too inefficient and not really needed.
 - [X] Add message and debug utilities.
 - [X] ~~Add event utilities.~~ Topics makes this pretty much redundant.
-- [ ] Redo scheduling for use of new tasks and time sources utilities.    !!
+- [X] Redo scheduling for use of new tasks and time sources utilities.    !!
 Currently broken.
-Upmost priority !!
+Upmost priority !!+
+- [ ] Create math library
+- [ ] Create data processing and structure library.
+- [ ] Create memory libary (Storing memory onto EEPROM or Other stuff)
+- [ ] Create sensor library.
+- [ ] Create networking library.
+- [ ] Finally implement starship test vehicle.
+(Probably create a vehicle library)
+- [ ] Simulation library.
+- [ ] Create irrigation library.
+- [ ] 3D graphics library for simulations?
 - [ ] Documentation.
 ## To be implemented into a platform library:
 A platform library is required for the ExVectrCore to run.
 The following functions must be implemented inside a .cpp file: